Padawan-org/Padawan-Vagrant/README.md

 This project is inspired by [Monitauro Vagrant Rails](https://github.com/pragmaticivan/minotauro_vagrant_rails) which is a virtual machine for Ruby on Rails Application Development.

 Thanks to [Rachid Calazans](https://github.com/rachidcalazans) and [Danilo Alcoforado]()

+## Future and improvements
+On future I want to put others scripts.

+If you want to help by adding a new script or anything else [Create a issue](https://github.com/Dlimaun/Padawan-Vagrant/issues/new).

+Thanks